ricklove/rick-love-master/README.md

 - [Partial] Refactoring across packages
   - [x] F12 Navigation to definition works
-  - [ ] Find all references only works inside module
+  - [ ] Find all references only works inside module and down into dependencies
   - [ ] Renaming across packages is not working, but possibly ok
 - [x] Shared configuration
 - Dependencies